 Applications and Registration:

-Applications should be made via the Programme Leader (David Herbert) if you wish to apply for admission to the accredited IME Phase 2 programme.
+Applications should be made via the Programme Leader (David Herbert) if you wish to apply for admission to the validated IME Phase 2 programme.
 He will inform the University and a record will then be created for you.
 Students enrol online once that record has been created on the University system.

 Portal